reddy-epk/even-odd-number-finder/README.md

-In this project, let's build an **Even Odd App** by applying the concepts we have learned till now.
+Building an **Even Odd App** by generating a random number and finding whether the generated number is an Even or ODD Number.

 ### Refer to the image below: